 The WIAT-III^{UK} is the newest version of an established test of achievement in the areas of reading, written expression, mathematics and oral language.
 It is suitable for use in the Assessment of Specific Learning Difficulties (SpLD) in Higher Education.
 While it contains many subtests, assessors may choose those from the wider battery that are most applicable for aims.
-Some reliability and validity checks have been conducted on the UK version, with the US version (WIAT-III) providing more comprehensive validation information.
-There are considerable revisions from the WIAT-II^{UK} to the WIAT-III^{UK} (main ones noted in separate comparison document) and therefore the assessor will need to review the manual in detail and become familiar with these changes.
+Some reliability and validity checks have been conducted, with the US version (WIAT-III) providing additional validation.
+There are considerable revisions from the WIAT-II^{UK} to the WIAT-III^{UK} (main ones noted below) and therefore the assessor will need to review the manual in detail and become familiar with these changes.
 Most notable is the current removal of a silent prose reading speed measure and the addition of an oral reading speed/accuracy/fluency measure.
 While the language has been adapted in the UK version, there remain some American references in certain content.
-Norms for writing speed appear to be generally slower than that on other tests of writing speed (e.g. DASH), which according to the publisher may be attributable to differences in instructions, content and scoring.
-While currently a closed test, a Teacher version (WIAT-III^{UK}-T) with a reduced number of subtests is due for publication soon.
-UK Norms are available up to age 25:11 (see age range section for more information).
+Norms for writing speed appear to be generally slower than that on other tests of writing speed (e.g. DASH), which according to the publisher may be attributable to differences in instructions and scoring.
+UK Norms are available up to age 25:11 (and US Norms up to age 50:11).